DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 Requirements:
 - Datadog Agent Version 7.52.0 or greater
-- If running containerized and `image_tag` suffices, no further configuration necessary
+- If your services run in a containerized environment and `image_tag` is sufficient for tracking new version deployments, no further configuration is needed
-- If not running containerized or if you'd also like to have the git SHA included, [embed Git information in your build artifacts][3]
+- If your services are not running in a containerized environment, or if you'd also like to have the git SHA included, [embed Git information in your build artifacts][3]

 ##### Full configuration